top of page

 Mutual support

 Interdependent relationships are characterised by mutual support, where each partner contributes to the growth and wellbeing of the other.
 They cheer each other on, lend a helping hand, and offer emotional support during challenging times.
-We are the safe harbour for our partners that encourages them to venture out into the world.
-This allows personal development and strengthens the bond between partners.
+We are the safe harbour for our partners that encourages them to venture out into the world knowing there's a soft place to land when it's hard out there.

 Autonomy and individuality